where-is-brett/where-is-brett.github.io/music.md

 <br/><br/>

 ### Want to collaborate?
 Good on ya!
-Send us an email with your ideas by filling out this form.
-I'll get back to you as soon as I can.
+Send us a message with your ideas using the form below.
+I will get back to you as soon as I can.

 {% include site-form.html %}